History of Shore Regional High School

 —H.G.
 Wells

 To help promote athletics at SRHS, the Blue Devils Booster Association was formed in November 1962; the first president was Bill Kiely.
 The Blue Devil mascot was designed by Tobe Levin, Class of 1966.
-Appointed in April 1962, Robert Feeney was the first Athletic Director at SHRS and did it for 26 years.
+Appointed in April 1962, Robert Feeney was the first SRHS Athletic Director and held the job for 26 years.
 The first athletic state champion in SRHS history was John Shirk of WLB, who won the 1965 NJ shot put title contested at Rutgers.

 The SRHS girl’s field hockey team has won the most state championships in school history; 16 in total.
-The first title came in 1979 — the girls finished off a perfect 20-0-0 season with an exciting 2-1 victory over Butler in the state championship game.
+The first came in 1979 — when the girls completed a 20-0-0 perfect season with an exciting 2-1 victory over Butler in the state title game.
 That season SRHS’s Bev Roberts was the area’s top scorer and Bonnie Foster was the best goalie — all under the able direction of Coach Nancy Williams.
 When she retired in 2014 after 44 years as the school’s field hockey coach (with an amazing 839-67-55 career record and 44 division championships) Coach Williams stood as the nation’s most successful high school field hockey coach ever.

-John T. Ludwig, Jr., a leader in Monmouth Beach education, was appointed the first borough member of the SRHS board of education; and would later become its president.
-He also served on the MB School board of education from 1943 to 1966 and was its president for 10 years.
+John T. Ludwig, Jr., a leader in Monmouth Beach education, was appointed the first borough member of the SRHS board of education; he’d later become its president.
+He service on the MB School board of education was from 1943 to 1966; 10 years as its president.
 Also a member of the borough’s zoning board and fire company, after his 1972 death the MB School flagpole area was dedicated in his honor.
 Elected to eight terms, Dr. Anthony Moro was the longest serving Monmouth Beach representative on the SRHS board.
 He was also a member of the MB School board.

-In 1963, it cost Monmouth Beach taxpayers $1,035 to send a student to Shore; by 2023 the per-pupil cost will reach $35,000.
+In 1963, it cost Monmouth Beach taxpayers $1,035 to send a student to Shore; by 2023 the per-pupil cost had reached $35,000.
 Monmouth Beach, which has the highest property values among the four towns (almost $1.4 billion), is responsible for about $4 million of the annual education costs at SRHS.

 What fun to learn about the SRHS school district!
 I was actually researching Elbert Hoppenstedt, the first superintendent.
 He was the author of at least 16 books.
 My love of reading was kindled (no pun) by his mystery, “The Secret of the Stygian River,” which I read in 5th or 6th grade.
 Coincidentally, I also became a school superintendent.